Andrew-Kane/Morgens_et_al_2019/README.md

 # README for Morgens_et_al_2019 anlysis
-R analysis scripts for Morgens et al. 2019 DOI: 7554

 ### developer: Andrew Kane, Ph.D.
 Student, Denic Laboratory, Harvard University
 ### email: andrew_kane a.t fas (dot) harvard (dot) edu

 # Purpose
 This repository contains analysis scripts in R for reading in and visualizing flow cytometry data.
+It was developed during the preparation of [Morgens et al. 2019](https://doi.org/10.7554/elife.48434)
+__Please cite this manuscript if you use these scripts!__

 The scripts in this repository allow for the following:
 - Import flow data in csv format from multiple files into one master dataframe.